Walt Disney World Railroad: Opening to present day

-On December 3, 2018, the WDWRR temporarily closed to accommodate construction of the TRON Lightcycle / Run roller coaster attraction in the Tomorrowland section.
+In August 2018, a billboard sign promoting the upcoming TRON Lightcycle / Run roller coaster attraction was added next to the WDWRR's track in the Fantasyland section.
+On December 3, 2018, the WDWRR temporarily closed to accommodate construction of the TRON attraction in the Tomorrowland section.
 On December 23, 2022, the WDWRR reopened with a new tunnel adjacent to the TRON attraction.
-Additionally, many of the wooden railroad ties along the route were replaced with composite plastic ties for another 25 years of track maintenance.
-The stations in the Main Street, U.S.A. and Frontierland sections were repainted with new colors.
+While the WDWRR was closed, many of the wooden railroad ties along the route were replaced with composite plastic ties for another 25 years of track maintenance.
+The stations in the Main Street, USA and Frontierland sections were repainted with new colors.
 The water tower at Fantasyland Station was completely refurbished.
+The electricity power at all three WDWRR stations were redone.
 During a media preview for the attraction's reopening the previous day, the Magic Kingdom employees were offered to board the new WDWRR ride experience.
-On January 23, 2023, the Splash Mountain attraction containing one of the WDWRR's tunnels permanently closed to be rethemed as the new Tiana's Bayou Adventure ride.